cambridgeltl/ContrastiveBLI/README.md

 This repository is the official PyTorch implementation of the following paper:

-Yaoyiran Li, Fangyu Liu, Nigel Collier, Anna Korhonen and Ivan Vulić.
+Yaoyiran Li, Fangyu Liu, Nigel Collier, Anna Korhonen, and Ivan Vulić.
 2022. *Improving Word Translation via Two-Stage Contrastive Learning*.
 In Proceedings of the 60th Annual Meeting of the Association for Computational Linguistics (ACL 2022).
 [LINK](https://openreview.net/pdf?id=ycgOlOnbbMq)

 ![C2](model.png "C2")